pnzr00t/remove-text-from-image/README.md

 ### Can script working faster
 Yes, but you need torch lib with GPU, script automatically detecting you GPU device and run on them.
 (Additional info: At this time it must be NVIDIA GPU with cuda drivers and >= 4GB RAM)

+#### MARK: Currently i turn off GPU usage
+If you want use GPU, install CUDNN drivers and libaraty, and uncomment in main.py code marked by `# MARK: TURN OF CUDA/GPU PROCCESSING`

 ## Additional info and links
 Create as part of dlschool.org project.